 rosmsg list to see the full list of message types available in MATLAB.

 exampleHelperROSShutDownSampleNetwork to remove the sample nodes, publishers, and subscribers from the ROS network.
 This command is only needed if the sample network was created earlier using

-rosshutdown once you are done working with the ROS network.
+rosshutdown is the recommended procedure once you are done working with the ROS network.

 Shutting down global node /matlab_global_node_96120 with NodeURI http://dcc327509glnxa64:34689/ Shutting down ROS master on http://192.168.0.10:52959.